netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-organization.md

 # Module 2 - Setting Up The Organization
 # Introduction

 Hello and welcome to module 2 of the NetBox 'Zero-to-Hero' course.
 In [Module 1: Introduction](../1-Introduction/1-introduction.md) you learned the features of NetBox, and had a guided tour of both the Web Interface and the REST API.
-In this module we will expand on this by adding the Organizational data for our fictional consulting firm, into NetBox.
+In this module we will expand on this by adding the Organizational data for our fictional consulting firm into NetBox.

 By the end of this module you will be able to:
 - Describe how NetBox models the organization using tenant groups, tenants, regions, site groups, sites, locations, racks and contacts